hneemann/control/README.md

 ## Root Locus ##

 This example shows, how to plot a root locus.
 In this case the parameter Tᵢ of a PID controller is varied.
-The `rootLocus` function is used to create the root locus.
+The `rootLocus` function is used to create the root locus in between the given bounds.

 ```
 let G = 70/((s+1)*(s+2)*(s+2.5));